smatechnologies/opcon-docs/docs/administration/privileges.md

-Grants users, who are not already members of a role with Maintain Embedded Scripts or All Administrative Functions or All Function Privileges, the permissions to view the contents of the embedded scripts from the Job Details screen in the Enterprise Manager.
+Grants users, who are not already members of a role with Maintain Embedded Scripts or All Administrative Functions or All Function Privileges, the permissions to view list of embedded scripts, script types, script runners, and the contents of the embedded scripts.

 ## View License Information